impredicative/irc-rss-feed-bot/README.md

 * **`style/name/bold`**: If `true`, bold formatting is applied to the feed's name.
 Its default value is `false`.
 The channel modes must allow formatting for this option to be effective.
 * **`style/name/fg`**: Foreground color similar to `style/name/bg`.
-* **`whitelist/category`**: This is a list of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the entry.
+* **`whitelist/category`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the entry.
+The nesting permits lists to be creatively reused between feeds via YAML anchors and references.
 * **`whitelist/explain`**: This applies only to `whitelist/title`.
 It can be useful for understanding which portion of a post's title matched the whitelist.
 If `true`, the matching text of each posted title is enclosed by asterisks.
 For example, "This is a \*matching sample\* title".
 The default value is `false`.
-* **`whitelist/title`**: This is a list of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
+* **`whitelist/title`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
+The nesting permits lists to be creatively reused between feeds via YAML anchors and references.
 * **`whitelist/url`**: Similar to `whitelist/title`.

 ##### Extractor